 Dr Wade investigates the structure, evolution, origin and impact of magnetic fields in stars.
 His research concentrates on intermediate and high mass stars, which are the evolutionary progenitors of most white dwarfs, neutron stars and stellar-mass black holes.
 A current focus is to detect and characterise the magnetic fields of pre-main sequence Herbig Ae/Be stars.
 With this research, Dr. Wade aims to understand the origin of their magnetic fields; the role of magnetic fields in generating their spectroscopic activity and in mediating accretion in their late formative stages; the factors influencing their rotational angular momentum; and the development and evolution of chemical peculiarity in their photospheres.

 Ionospheric Physics and Space Weather

-Dr. Noel and Maj de Boer investigate the electrodynamics of the auroral ionosphere using self-consistent coupled numerical models of thermosphere-ionopsphere electrodynamics at high latitudes develpoed at RMCC.
+Dr. Noel and Maj de Boer investigate the electrodynamics of the auroral ionosphere using self-consistent coupled numerical models of thermosphere-ionopsphere electrodynamics at high latitudes develpoed at RMC.
 These investigations are constrained using satellite in situ measurements and ground-based radar remote sensing.

 Payload and Mission Design for Nanosatellites